 Laminate flooring is ideally suited to a home with pets.
 Carpet will eventually start to smell of the animals and become dirty from their paws.
 It is very attractive and the material of choice for designers when they create a contemporary room.
 Cleaning is easy with either a vacuum, brush, or mop, so pesky pet hairs will no longer be a problem.
 Allergy sufferers find that hard flooring relieves their symptoms too, so there are many benefits to it, as you can see.
 When you install it, remove the skirting boards and replace them on top of the new surface.
 It gives a better finish and does away with any gaps where pet hairs could collect.

 Have you ever had to lift your cat off the curtains?
 You are not alone; cats will climb anything.
 Think about replacing your expensive curtains with some modern window blinds instead.
 You will be spoiled for choice when you look at the vast range of blinds available to you.
 Here are a few suggestions.

 - Vertical Blinds

 Cats and dogs will not pay as much attention to blinds as they do to curtains.

 Cats love to sharpen their claws on anything hard.
 That includes your best antique furniture.
 Give the animal something else to scratch that will distract it from your valuable heirlooms.
 The scratch posts are not particularly attractive, but they can be put in a cupboard out of sight when you have visitors.

-So, you can have pleasant surroundings and pets; they are not mutually exclusive.
+So, you can have pleasant surroundings with Pet Friendly living room and pets; they are not mutually exclusive.
 Just make suitable allowances for the problems they bring.
 That’s all for today, I hope you too can enjoy stunning surroundings now that you know how.